gocardless/callcredit-ruby/README.md

 ```

 NOTE: Currently, this gem only supports checks on the payer's personal
-information (other information won't be passed through to Callsredit).
+information (other information won't be passed through to Callcredit).
 Extending the gem should be trivial if Callcredit have given you access to
 other checks.